tinyvision-ai-inc/pico-ice-sdk/example/pico-empty/README.md

 This should produce a `firmware.uf2` file to flash onto the pico-ice RP2040 chip.
 See the [main `README.md`](../../README.md) for how to do this.

-Then it will print "hello world" in loop across the USB-UART #0 (`firmware.c`)

-It will also have all the USB features enabled (flashing a bitfile, forwarding the FPGA UART over USB-UART #1).
+It does nothing except providing the USB features: flashing a bitfile, forwarding the FPGA UART over USB-UART #1